-As far as we know, there are no reliable statistics showing the frequency financial advisers send newsletters, and we’re not about to make them up!
+As far as we know, there are no reliable statistics showing the frequency client newsletters for financial advisers should be sent, and we’re not about to make them up!

 However, based on conversations with advisers we suspect most fall into one of the following categories: